 Over the last 30 years, the ratio of patients to medical professionals has increased year-on-year as populations increase in average age and the number of healthcare professionals entering the sector decreases.
 This has resulted in what Scott Arrol, CEO of Dementia New Zealand has coined the ‘headcount paradigm’.
 In short, the headcount paradigm is the growing scarcity of healthcare professionals required to maintain safe staffing requirements in hospitals, clinics and residential care facilities.

-By law, healthcare providers in New Zealand need to maintain a healthcare staff-to-patient ratio of roughly 1:5 for hospitals, and more than 1:7 in aged care facilities.
+By law, healthcare providers in Aotearoa must maintain a healthcare staff-to-patient ratio of roughly 1:5 for hospitals, and more than 1:7 in aged care facilities.
 When legislation establishing the minimum number of staff for healthcare providers was passed in 1987 and 1994 respectively, the number of qualified staff capable of filling these roles was approximately one staff member for every three patients.
 Now more than 30 years later, the sector is struggling to meet these basic staffing requirements.

 The many shocks of 2020 forced a reckoning within the healthcare sector.
-With the lessons of last year and the headcount paradigm fresh in our minds, I can’t help but look at this long-standing problem with more optimism than I have in the past.
+And this process is playing out now.
+Reconciling the lessons of the last year, the urgent relevance of the headcount paradigm and the capacity of our healthcare systems, I look at this long-standing problem with more optimism than I have in the past.
 Part of this optimism is because of the work we’re doing at Skillet to optimise and support healthcare workforces, and the incredible partnerships we've formed along the way.

 Beyond Skillet, my optimism is due to changes that were enacted earlier this year to address the shortages and stresses faced by our healthcare system.
 From a significant increase in accessible funding, to the reskilling of new healthcare workers, and even reforms to District Health Boards, we’ve entered a new era of empowerment for both our healthcare systems and our communities.
-And so as New Zealand continues with its vaccination rollout and we progress steadily into 2021, I look forward to seeing the headcount paradigm eventually become a problem of the past.
+I have faith in these changes and a equal appreciation for the reporting that keeps our healthcare systems accountable.
+And so as Aotearoa continues with its vaccination rollout and we progress steadily into 2021, I look forward to seeing the headcount paradigm eventually become a problem of the past.

 21 March 2021